VLSIDA/chip-tutorials/orfs-installation.md

-# Installing OpenROAD Flow Scripts (OpenROAD, KLayout, etc.)
+# Installing OpenROAD Flow Scripts

 This assumes you are on a Unix machine or are using [WSL](wsl.md).

 In this method, Docker will provide the binaries, but you first need to [install Docker depending on your OS](docker.md).

-# Check Docker
+## Check Docker

 Check that Docker is working by running: